 - Please note that there can be a colour variation between batches and product lines of these sheets as part of the manufacturing process.

 - Polypropylene is usually despatched rolled up, in a poster tube for smaller quantities, or loosely rolled in a box in larger quantities.

-- On all Perspex, veneers, Styrofoam, polypropylene, plywood and MDF sheet orders (excluding A4 size) there is a flat delivery charge of £6.50 per order (most UK locations).
+- On all Perspex, acrylics, veneers, Styrofoam, polypropylene, plywood, wooden boxes, HIPS and MDF sheet orders (except A4/300mm x 200mm size) there is a flat delivery charge of £6.50 per order (most UK locations).

 Same Day Dispatch

 - Orders placed online before 3:00pm Monday - Friday (excluding public holidays and our Christmas shutdown period) are always dispatched the same day provided the goods are in stock.
 If the goods are not in stock we will endeavour to contact you as soon as possible to discuss a dispatch date.